PARC/ai-ethics/Committee-Guidelines.md

 ## Possible points of discussion

-- Do you trust the client you’re working with?
+- Do you trust the client you're working with?
 - Is the the group pursuing diversity, equity and, other means of inclusion within the teams (i.e.,is the team working on the project diverse)?
 This will help to identify and prevent inadvertent discrimination.
-- Useful exercize: Imagine yourself subject to all possible outcomes of a system, are they all equally fair and just from that point-of-view? (e.g., John Rawls theory of justice)
+- Useful exercise: Imagine yourself subject to all possible outcomes of a system, are they all equally fair and just from that point-of-view? (e.g., John Rawls theory of justice)

 ## Sources